7 ways to be seduced by Sri Lanka

 Equally wild is the southeast-lying Yala National Park, home to the Sri Lankan leopard along with sloth bears, mongooses and civets.

-Twitchers flock (excuse the pun) to Bundala National Park and the Palatupana Salt Pans to spot migrant shorebirds, while the Sinharaja Forest Reserve has several rare species, including the green-billed coucal, barking deer and three types of squirrel.
+Twitchers flock (sorry) to Bundala National Park and the Palatupana Salt Pans to spot migrant shorebirds, while the Sinharaja Forest Reserve has several rare species, including the green-billed coucal, barking deer and three types of squirrel.

 Hikkaduwa is one of the best spots: divers head here for the turtles and multicoloured coral.
 Kalpitiya, on the northwest coast, has huge pods of spinner dolphins and some of the warmest water in Sri Lanka.